-Step 2: Click the Clip Properties button to open the video properties for the selected clip.
+Step 2: Click the Clip Properties button to open the tools for the selected clip.

-Step 3: Drag the Volume slider to set the volume for the selected clips.100% is the original volume.
+Step 3: Drag the Volume slider to set the volume for the selected clips.
+100% is the original volume.
+To mute the clip, drag the slider down to 0%.